The Reasonable Accommodation Interview

-- The behavioral requirements of the job have been stated in measurable terms.
+2. The behavioral requirements of the jobs have been stated in measurable terms.

 The essential functions of the job have been identified, including:

-- Marginal functions not essential to job performance
+c.
+Marginal functions not essential to job performance.

-- Minimum qualification requirements essential for the position
+d.
+Minimum qualification requirements essential for the position.

 Step 2: Request Related Documentation Regarding Employee’s ADA-Qualifying Disability

-The relevant disability from the employee’s treating physician or other acceptable medical professional has been validated, including:
+and the employee’s treating physician or other acceptable medical professional.

 Step 3: Meet With the Employee to Discuss Disability-Related Limitations That May Affect the Job